How To Read Wind Barbs on a Station Model

 6.1 Familiarize Yourself with the Symbols

 The first step to reading wind speed on station models is to learn the wind barb and flag symbols.
 You should also know their speeds.
-Practice identifying and calculating wind speeds using various examples until you can do it quickly and confidently.
+Practice finding and calculating wind speeds with different examples.
+Keep practicing this until you can do it fast and with confidence.

 6.2 Pay Attention to Wind Direction